explorer436/explorer-git-repo/HelpfulTools.md

 * Git + Good git interface for Linux -
 	* gitg (lighter and faster - lets us stage individual lines and chunks)
 	* GitAhead (Good tool to understand the history.
 Did not use it very extensively though.
 Can it be helpful with resolving merge conflicts and rebasing?
 Have to use it with bigger projects to figure that out.)
-	* Eclipse eGit plugin is probably best.
+	* Eclipse eGit plugin is probably the best.
 It works the same way in all OSs and it has all the features we really need.

 * Ghostwriter - good editor to work with markdown files.
 Formats them exactly the way github expects.
 One problem that I noticed with this app is, if you open a file in it, and make changes to that file using some other app at the same time (like Vim, VS Code, etc.) and save the changes to the file there, those changes are not reloaded into Ghostwriter automatically.
 What is worse is, as soon as the file is closed in Ghostwriter, the changes made to the file (using the other apps) are reverted.
 All those changes are lost.
 This is a bad use case.
 This app is good for looking at files and making changes to files but it is not great at working with other apps simultaneously.
 Maybe, it would be a good idea to stick to Visual Studio Code for md files as well.
 The markdown preview in Visual Studio Code is not that bad.
 Use Ghostwriter only if it is absolutely mandatory.